LucasBorboleta/pijersi-certu/docs/INSTALL.md

 ## Installing as single executable for Windows platform

 - From the  [`releases`](../releases) sub-folder of this repository, download the desired version of the executable file `pijersi_certu_version.exe` on your computer where you want.
+Also the UGI server `pijersi-cmalo` can be found there.
-- The latest stable version is `v1.2.0`.
-The latest version is `v1.3.0`.
+- The latest stable version is `v1.3.0`.
 - Check the integrity of the downloaded executable using either `SHA256` or `MD5`algorithms, for example by executing the `Get-FileHash` command, as follows, in the `PowerShell` terminal:
   - `Get-FileHash pijersi_certu_version.exe -Algorithm SHA256`
   - `Get-FileHash pijersi_certu_version.exe -Algorithm MD5`